by Juliet Kalmeta, Technical Support Specialist

 - Layout Boards: template guides designed to create perfect arcs or straight layouts when using pre cut letters or numbers.

 - Thermo-Tape: Heat resistant tape that holds graphics and lettering in place before and during heat application.

-Although you can heat apply two colors without these tools, they just may make production a little more fast and easy!
-So bring your designs to the next level and offer two color…watch how it’s done!
+Although you can heat apply two colors without these tools, they just may make the production a little more fast and easy!
+So bring your designs to the next level and offer two colors…watch how it’s done!